vPlants/Symbiota/docs/INSTALL.md

       - GRANT SELECT,UPDATE,INSERT,DELETE,EXECUTE ON `symbdb`.\* TO `symbwriter`@localhost;
    3. Load databse schema from scripts.
 Schema definition files are located in <SymbiotaBaseFolder>/config/schema-1.0/utf8/.
 By default, the database is assumed to be configured to a UTF8 character set.
       - Run db_schema-1.0.sql to install the core table structure.
-      - From MySQL commandline: SOURCE <BaseFolderPath>/config/schema-1.0/utf8/db_schema-1.0.sql
+      - From MySQL commandline: USE symdb; SOURCE <BaseFolderPath>/config/schema-1.0/utf8/db_schema-1.0.sql
    4. Run database patch scripts to bring database up to current structure.
 Make sure to run the scripts in the correct order e.g. db_schema_patch-1.1.sql, db_schema_patch-1.2.sql, etc.
       - From MySQL commandline: SOURCE /BaseFolderPath/config/schema-1.0/utf-8/db_schema_patch-1.1.sql
       - From MySQL commandline: SOURCE /BaseFolderPath/config/schema-1.0/utf-8/db_schema_patch-1.2.sql